 A dry, frigid breath brushed me from behind as a third voice said, We don’t get those very often.

-All the lights in the corridor went out.
-I became thoughtless, save for the one overpowering thought that I needed to get out.
+All the lights in the corridor went dark.
+I became thoughtless, save for the one overpowering thought that I needed to get out of there.

 What of the other?
 It owes us nothing yet.